 - As a rule of thumb, observations should be scheduled at a position angle where the target and background spectra are separated by >3 cross-dispersion widths (~90 pixels); 4 cross-dispersion widths is suggested (>100–120 pxiels).

 - Using the tool above will provide the time of year and position angle at which any known background objects may contaminate the spectra—from specific orders and wavelength range.

 Number of groups versus number of integrations for exoplanet transits

 The JWST Exposure Time Calculator (ETC) can be used to derive NGroups following the steps above.
-Alternatively, PandExo the "ETC ('Pandeia') for Exoplanets" can also be used to determine exposure parameters for a SOSS observation, as discussed in the Step-by-Step PandExo Guide for the NIRISS SOSS Science Use Case.
+Alternatively, PandExo the "ETC ('Pandeia') for Exoplanets" (Batalha et al. 2017) can also be used to determine exposure parameters for a SOSS observation.